fpgasystems/hacc/README.md

 The Heterogeneous Accelerated Compute Clusters (HACC) program is a unique initiative to support novel research in adaptive compute acceleration for high-performance computing (HPC).
 The scope of the program is broad and encompasses systems, architecture, tools, and applications.
 HACCs are equipped with the latest Xilinx technology for adaptive compute acceleration.

 Five HACCs have been established at some of the world’s most prestigious universities and academic teams to conduct state-of-the-art HPC research.
-The first HACC was assigned to [Prof. Dr. Gustavo Alonso’s](https://people.inf.ethz.ch/alonso/) FPGA Systems Group (FSG) of the ETH Zurich University of Applied Sciences (ETHZ) in 2020.
+The first HACC was assigned to [Prof. Dr. Gustavo Alonso’s](https://people.inf.ethz.ch/alonso/) FPGA Systems Group (FSG) of the Zurich University of Applied Sciences (ETHZ) in 2020.

 ## Sections
 * [Accessing the cluster](docs/accessing-the-cluster.md#accessing-the-cluster)